 Trinidad Moruga Scorpion Pepper

-At first bite of the Trinidad Moruga Scorpion chili pepper you might think you were tricked because it doesn’t’ seem hot at all.
+At first bite of the Trinidad Moruga Scorpion chili pepper, you might think you were tricked because it doesn’t’ seem hot at all.
 But wait just a minute and the heat will start to build up considerably.
 It will continue to get hotter and hotter until you are miserable with the heat.
 But other than the extreme heat, the Trinidad has a sweet, fruity flavor.
-It’s flavor has the perfect combination between the sweet and hot flavors that many enjoy.
+Its flavor has the perfect combination of the sweet and hot flavors that many enjoy.

 History of the Trinidad Moruga